BenConstable/Compose/README.md

 Simply run `pake setup_compose` in your project root to set everything up.
 When you want to deploy, commit all your changes with Git and run `pake deploy {environment}`.

 ###Symfony
-Run `pake symfony_setup_compose` in your project to do almost all the setup you'll need.
+Run `pake symfony_setup_compose` in your project root to do almost all the setup you'll need.
 When this has finished (which may take a couple of minutes), you'll need to jump on the server and use `chmod +a` or `setfacl` ([see here](http://symfony.com/doc/current/book/installation.html#configuration-and-setup "Symfony configuration")) to make sure that your `cache` and `log` directories (they're found in `your-environment/shared/Symfony/app`) are writeable by both your web and ssh users.
 You'll also need to make any appropriate changes to your .htaccess file (`your-environment/shared/Symfony/web`).

 Finally, change your .gitignore file to include the following: